llinke1/BiG/README.md

 pip install .
 ```

+The files for the examples in the folder `tests` are accessible <a href=https://fileshare.uibk.ac.at/d/6e64b19298ac4e9290f3/> here </a>.

 <!-- USAGE EXAMPLES -->
 ## Usage

 ### Input
 #### Density Maps
-The density should be provided as nbodykit bigfile format.
-An example is given in `examples/`
+The density should be provided as regularly gridded in a three-dimensional numpy binary file.
+Examples are given here:  <a href=https://fileshare.uibk.ac.at/d/6e64b19298ac4e9290f3/> here </a>.

 #### List of density maps
 The bispectrum extractor reads the file names of density maps from an input file.
 An example is given in `tests/testRun_input.dat`